candrox/mqtt2caldav/README.md

 <br />

-**EVENT :: Location**
+**TRIGGER :: Event Location**
-Specifies the event location.
+Specifies the calendr event location.
 Use a double backslash to escape a comma.
 ```
 "EVENT_LOCATION"
 ```